JuliaLang/Pkg.jl/docs/src/managing-packages.md

 The build step of a package is automatically run when a package is first installed.
 The output of the build process is directed to a file.
-To explicitly run the build step for a package the `build` command is used:
+To explicitly run the build step for a package, the `build` command is used:

 ```
 (v1.0) pkg> build MbedTLS